 Instructions on using the kit come with it.
-Click here to see a video with the instructions and here to see them with translated subtitles and in British Sign Language.
+Click here to see a video with the instructions which has translated subtitles and is also in British Sign Language.

 The poo samples are checked in a lab for tiny amounts of blood.
 Blood can be a sign of polyps or bowel cancer.
 Polyps are growths in the bowel.
 They are not cancer but may turn into cancer over time.